Elderly-Person-Bathroom-Assistance

 • Lowering worktops

-Now we will cover our top nine tips to provide extra assistance and aid in the bathroom.
-Remember, these features aren’t just for convenience.
-They’re ways to help your loved one retain their independence which is a vital physiological part of life.
+Now, we’ll cover our top nine tips for providing extra bathroom help for elderly/less-abled family members.
+Remember, these features aren’t just for convenience—they help your loved one maintain their independence, which is a vital aspect of their overall well-being.

 1. Be compassionate and maintain dignity

-Even if bathroom aids have been installed, an individual may need more support.
-Helping a friend or family member use the bathroom can sometimes be a complex process, and it’s essential to consider the person’s dignity and privacy.
+Even with bathroom aids in place, an individual might still need extra support in the bathroom.
+Assisting a friend or family member can sometimes be a delicate process, so it’s important to respect their dignity and privacy.

 2. Making it easier to use the loo